 Will I need a bigger deposit for a mortgage?

 As you will likely be subject to higher mortgage rates after an IVA, you can expect to pay a greater deposit also.
 This will depend on when your IVA was settled.
-If the IVA was only settled in the last 2-3 years, it will be visible on your credit file and as a result, the lender may expect you to pay a larger deposit to mitigate the risk of default.
+If the IVA was only settled in the last 2-3 years, it will be visible on your credit file and as a result, the lender may expect you to pay a larger deposit to mitigate the risk of default, as well as offer mortgages with higher interest rates.

 Benefits of an IVA